 Most of the world population is carb intolerant.
 Only 25% of the population is carb sensitive.
 The most important type of carbs to eliminate for carb intolerant individuals are grains, particularly the ones containing gliadin.
 Our clients who are carb intolerant lose impressive amounts of body fat by adhering to a gluten-free diet.
 That means eliminating all wheat containing products, even soy sauce.

-Cassandra, what are your thoughts on low-carbing when pursuing muscle gains?
+T-Nation: Cassandra, what are your thoughts on low-carbing when pursuing muscle gains?

 Cassandra Forsythe: Hypertrophy and strength aren't hindered when carbohydrate intake is limited.
 That's a common thought, but is just not true, nor holds any substantial evidence.
 Hypertrophy and strength gains are staled when your energy intake is too low.
 You can eat a LCD and still excel in the weightroom just as long as you're eating enough food.

 Like we said, people often use a low-carb approach to lose weight.
 This means that while they follow this eating pattern, they also restrict calories.
 When you don't eat enough food to support your normal daily activities, let alone weight training (as is often done in most weight loss diets), you obviously jeopardize muscle growth and function no matter what the macronutrient composition may be.
 Therefore, eating low-carb isn't a limiting factor for hypertrophy and strength.

 Interestingly, as Dr. Lowery has pointed out several times in his explorations of protein, a higher than normal protein intake helps protect muscle tissue when energy balance is compromised (i.e. during heavy training weeks).
 So, it makes sense that a LCD providing enough energy to promote weight training and athletic goals is preferable over a low-fat, low-protein diet normally promoted as the ultimate diet that all athletes should follow.